aliyassine22/Tutoring-Multi-AI-Agents-System/README.md

 <img width="900" height="231" alt="image" src="https://github.com/user-attachments/assets/b98c6585-ff16-4354-8a88-9f82914a89c4" />

-Note that for this retriever to perform this search, it needs to be provided with a metadata info field where you describe metadata of your documents.
+**note** that for this retriever to perform this search, it needs to be provided with a metadata info field where you describe metadata of your documents.

 You may think that this is the end, but no, there is a small present to give.
 If you want to further refine your results, you might consider adding the early powerful retriever to a conversational chain that will combine the retrieval based methods with conversational capabilities.
-This chain has an attribute called chain type that determines how retrieved context is combined and reasoned over so that the answers are to answer the question complexity and context size.
-Note that after conducting some experiments with different chain types retrievals and of course with an llm as a judge, I decided to use the stuff chain type.
+This chain has an attribute called chain type that determines how retrieved context is combined and reasoned over so that the answers are to answer the question complexity and context size. **note** that after conducting some experiments with different chain types retrievals and of course with an llm as a judge, I decided to use the stuff chain type.

 For further reference on chain types, you may refer to the following table: